microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/manageddevice-getcloudpcreviewstatus.md

 ## Response

-If successful, this function returns a `200 OK` response code and a [cloudPcReviewStatus](../resources/cloudpcreviewstatus.md) in the response body.
+If successful, this function returns a `200 OK` response code and a [cloudPcReviewStatus](../resources/cloudpcreviewstatus.md) object in the response body.

 ## Examples